nychealth/covid-vaccine-data/people/Readme.md

 |PERC_1PLUS_CUMULATIVE_Allages | Percentage of the total number of people vaccinated with at least 1 dose by place of residence |Cumulative ||

+### trends-byage
+This file contains information on the count and percent of NYC residents with at least one dose or fully vaccinated over time by age group.
+The age and vaccination status is indicated following the underscore (_) in each column heading.
+Cells less than 10 are suppressed and will show '<10'.

+### trends-byboro

+This file contains information on the count and percent of NYC residents with at least one dose or fully vaccinated over time by borough.
+The borough and vaccination status is indicated following the underscore (_) in each column heading.Cells less than 10 are suppressed and will show '<10'.

+### trends-byrace

+This file contains information on the count and percent of NYC residents with at least one dose or fully vaccinated over time by race/ethnicity.
+The race/ethnicity and vaccination status is indicated following the underscore (_) in each column heading.
+Cells less than 10 are suppressed and will show '<10'.
+Race/ethnicity categories shown here include Black, White, Hispanic/Latino, Asian or other Pacific Islander, and American Indian or Alaska Native.
+"Other" includes people of two or more races or other race/ethnicities.
+Note that other files in this repository disaggregate two or more races.
+"Unknown" includes people with incomplete race/ethnicity information.

+### trends-bysex

+This file contains information on the count and percent of NYC residents with at least one dose or fully vaccinated over time by sex.
+The race/ethnicity and vaccination status is indicated following the underscore (_) in each column heading.
+Cells less than 10 are suppressed and will show '<10'.
+"Other" includes people whose vaccination record indicates other or neither female or male.
+"Unknown" includes people with incomplete sex information or reporting prefer not to answer.